gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 				<p>Type of assessment</p>
 				<p>Test</p>
 				<p>Pre-conditions</p>
 				<p>1.
-The ICT provides a means for two-way voice communication over the Public Switched Telephone Network (PSTN).</p>
+The ICT provides a means for two-way voice communication over the Public Switched Telephone Network (<abbr>PSTN</abbr>).</p>
 				<p>2.
 The ICT provides a means for two-way RTT communication.</p>
 				<p>3.
 A "V.18 reference terminal" is available.</p>
 				<p>Procedure</p>
 				<p>1.
-Check that the ICT interoperates over the Public Switched Telephone Network (PSTN), with the V.18 reference terminal connected to the PSTN as described in Recommendation ITU-T V.18 [i.23] or any of its annexes for text telephony signals at the PSTN interface</p>
+Check that the ICT interoperates over the Public Switched Telephone Network (<abbr>PSTN</abbr>), with the V.18 reference terminal connected to the PSTN as described in Recommendation ITU-T V.18 [i.23] or any of its annexes for text telephony signals at the PSTN interface</p>
 				<p>Result</p>
 				<p>Pass: Check 1 is true</p>
 				<p>Fail: Checks 1 is false</p>